George Russell (racing driver): Personal life

-Since 2020, Russell has been dating Carmen Montero Mundt, a former business student at the University of Westminster.
-The couple live together in Monaco.
-The two were introduced by mutual friends over "dinner and drinks" in London.
+Since 2020, Russell has been in a relationship with Carmen Montero Mundt; the couple reside in Monaco.
+They were introduced to each other by mutual friends in London.
+The couple announced their enagement on 9 August 2026.
 He moved to Monaco in 2022.

-Within Formula One, Russell is particularly close friends with Alex Albon, as well as Lando Norris and Charles Leclerc, with whom he and Albon streamed racing games on Twitch during the COVID-19 pandemic.
+Within Formula One, Russell is friends with Alex Albon, as well as Lando Norris and Charles Leclerc, with whom he and Albon streamed racing games on Twitch during the COVID-19 pandemic.
 Russell said that Albon helped him get into a top karting team, and Albon said that Russell campaigned for Williams to give him Russell's open seat after Russell left for Mercedes.
 He is also friends with Fernando Alonso, who has called him a "future world champ".

 Apart from Formula One, Russell enjoys padel and free-diving.
 He is a fan of Wolverhampton Wanderers Football Club, where his father is a season-ticket holder.
 He was a special guest at Molineux in 2021.

 Russell is vocal about mental health issues.
 He works with a psychologist and claims that it helps him perform better on track.